AylinArtut/AylinArtut/README.md

 ![Alt-Text](https://s1.directupload.eu/images/251001/vvbkhc8z.png) <br>
 ~~But still waiting for paper-stuff to start ... 😪~~ <br>
-Just one signature left! 😊
+Just one signature left!

 Only one week left! ⏳✨ I wanted to start at the beginning of this month, but now it’s the end of the month — still, it’s okay, yay! 😅🎉

+Then 8 hours a day in the lab for 10 weeks — wheyy! ☕😊